 2. The Notebook (2004)

 The film which actually established Ryan Gosling and Rachel McAdams’ acting credentials, ‘The Notebook’ is one of the best romantic films to be adapted from novels.
-After a long time separated from each other, Allie returns to Noah and they resume their relationship.
-They stay with each other and died together thus immortalizing their love.
-The two protagonists share an excellent tempo and this story just becomes too emotional to unwatch even if someone out of his mind wishes to do it.
+After a long time separated from each other, Allie returns to Noah, and they resume their relationship.
+They stay with each other and die together, thus immortalizing their love.
+The two protagonists share an excellent rapport, and this story becomes one that is hard to forget.

 Read More: Most Confusing Movies of All Time